-The percentage of accident events for the period from 2014 to 2022 is obtained from the count of every single accident event reported in EMCIP of each type.
+The percentage of accident events for the period from 2014 to 2021 was obtained from the count of every single accident event reported in EMCIP of each type.

-For the period from 2014 to 2022, 'Human action' was the main accident event type with 59.1% of the total, followed by 'System/equipment failure' with 25.3%, 'Other agent or vessel' with 8.4%, 'Hazardous material' with 5.3% and 'Unknown' with 1.9%.
+For the period from 2014 to 2021, 'Human action' is the main accident event type with 59.6% of the total, followed by 'System/equipment failure' with 24.5%, 'Other agent or vessel' with 8.6%, 'Hazardous material' with 5.3% and 'Unknown' with 2.0%.

-The percentage of accident events for the period from 2014 to 2022 for the different ship types shows similar trends for all ship types with small variations in the percentages.
-'Human factor' has been always the main accident event type, and 'System/equipment' failure has been higher for passenger ships and fishing vessels and lower for cargo ships.
+The percentage of accident events for the period from 2014 to 2021 for the different ship types shows similar trends for all ship types with small variations in the percentages.
+'Human factor' is always the main accident event type, and 'System/equipment' failure is higher for passenger ships and fishing vessels and lower for cargo ships.

-Figure 2.7-2 Percentage of accident event types for the period 2014-2022, organized by accident event types and ship types
+Figure 2.7-2 Percentage of accident event types for the period 2014-2021, organized by accident event types and ship types

-Figure 2.7-3 Percentage of accident events related to the investigated marine accidents and incidents for the period 2014-2022, organized by accident event types
+Figure 2.7-3 Percentage of accident events related to the investigated marine accidents and incidents for the period 2014-2021, organized by accident event types

-The distribution of accident events related to the investigated marine accidents and incidents for the period from 2014 to 2022, determines the percentage of investigated marine accidents and incidents having at least one event type of the defined type.
-This distribution, in Figure 2.7-3, is organized by accident event types.
-In this case, marine accidents are counted instead of accident events.
-The trends obtained are the same than in Figure 2.7-1.
+The distribution of accident events related to the investigated marine accidents and incidents for the period from 2014 to 2021, determines the percentage of investigated marine accidents and incidents having at least one event type of the defined type.
+This distribution was organized by accident event types.
+In this case, marine accidents were counted instead of accident events.
+The trends obtained were the same than in Figure 2.7-1.

-The distribution of accident events related to the investigated marine accidents and incidents for the period from 2014 to 2022 is obtained separately for every ship type in Figure 2.7-4, and has the same trends than Figure 2.7-2.
+The distribution of accident events related to the investigated marine accidents and incidents for the period from 2014 to 2021 was obtained separately for every ship type, with the same trends than in Figure 2.7-2.

-Figure 2.7-4 Percentage of accident events related to the investigated marine accidents and incidents for the period 2014-2022, organized by accident event types and ship types
+Figure 2.7-4 Percentage of accident events related to the investigated marine accidents and incidents for the period 2014-2021, organized by accident event types and ship types